Share your love

 Steps To Disable or Hide Warning and Error Messages in PHP

-Now that you understand the PHP error types, you can follow the steps below to control the error messages in PHP.
+Now that you understand the PHP error types, you can follow the steps below to control and Hide Warning and Error Messages in PHP.

 Step 1 – Control What Kind of Error Messages PHP Should Report